 “When I sold a couple of pictures to Steven Spielberg, I began to call myself a professional art photographer.”

-Due to his work, William has lived in ten States, settling in Missouri in 1993.
+Due to his work, William has lived in eleven States, settling in Missouri in 1993.
 He was a self-employed management consultant for a number of years, with General Motors, Boeing and many others among his clients.
 Throughout his years of “bread winning” he continued to study, practice and execute works of art.
 His devotion to art has been a lifelong pursuit and passion.